oaklandgit/goboom-engine/README.md

 # DONE

+- Planets (and moons) should have radius param, not scale
+- Depletion of resources reverse progress bars
 - HUD showing docked planet and its resources
 - attach ship to planet if landing zone collides
 - collision detection